-Canada is particularly exposed and vulnerable to the full effect of these multifaceted, compounding problems.
-It long ago ceased to be a far off realm with geographic protection from its three oceans, leaving environmental assaults confined to transborder penetrations or extractions from the United States to the South.
-With the world's longest coastline, one of the world's largest preserves of freshwater and temperate forests, and as a key custodian of the world's Arctic ecosystem, Canada has an exceptional vulnerability to ecological threats from distant locations, and vested interest in the proper functioning of the global ecosystem as a whole.
+from its three oceans, leaving environmental assaults confined to transborder penetrations or extractions from the United States to the South.
+With the world's longest coastline, Canada has long been vulnerable to and the victim of oil tanker accidents that despoil its beaches, coastal ecosystems and their surrounding communities.
+As one of the world's largest preserves of freshwater and temperate forests, and as a key custodian of the world's Arctic ecosystem, Canada has an exceptional vulnerability to ecological threats from distant locations, and vested interest in the proper functioning of the global ecosystem as a whole.
 Its exceptional exposure is underscored by a steady succession of environmental problems with origins in distant realms, such as overfishing off Canada's Atlantic coasts, and the presence of POPs in the Arctic ecosystem.

 A decade ago, these ecological vulnerabilities were paralleled and outweighed by economic ones, given the heavy resource weighting in Canada's export dependent economy (Kirton and Richardson 1992).
 The current economic situation remains much the same, even though it now has a different internal mix.
 For the declining share of natural resources and primary products in overall exports has been matched by a much greater export dependency of the Canadian economy as a whole.
 Such ecologically intense exports remain critical for many of Canada's regional economies and communities.
+Indeed, Canada has over 650 resource dependent communities nationally (Canada 2001).
 They face severe threats from their far off destinations, ranging from boycotts of some forestry exports harvested by allegedly unsustainable methods or the collapse in global commodity prices and demand as in the financial crisis of 1997-9.
+Moreover, in an era where a clean environment is a critical competitive advantage in the intensified race for growth clusters in the mobile world that globalization has bred, urban population are vulnerable to environmental protection failures as well.

-With close to 90% of Canada's exports destined for the North American marketplace, it appears that the regional NAFTA regime cover a high portion of Canada's economic interests.
+With close to 90% of Canada's exports destined for the North American marketplace, and with neighbouring U.S. cities providing the most visible competitive industry location threat, it might appear that the regional NAFTA regime covers a high portion of Canada's economic interests.
 It provides much less comprehensive coverage for Canada's ecological interests, which are far more, and becoming ever more, global in scope.
-And even in the economic domain, the advent of globally integrated production systems and business alliances, and the need for a more coherent North American voice in shaping relevant multilateral regulatory regimes induces Canada to act strategically on a wider stage.
+Even in the economic domain, the advent of globally integrated production systems and business alliances, and the need for a more coherent North American voice in shaping relevant multilateral regulatory regimes induces Canada to act strategically on a wider stage.24 .
+Moreover, the frequency of high profile incidents of Canadian-owned firms causing environmental damage in their foreign operations provides a new incentive for investment-related environmental regime building, with multilateral agreement rather than unilateral Canadian extraterritoriality the generally preferred path.